fienvh/uit-documentatie/content/search_api_3/latest/searching/sorting.md

 * Ascending order \(from smallest to biggest value\) by using `asc`
 * Descending order \(from biggest to smallest value\) by using `desc`

+For an in-depth look how relevance (`score`) is calculated, see the [elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/guide/current/relevance-intro.html).

 Example:

 ```